adverb[usually interrogative adverb]

 - Her forehead wrinkled in puzzlement, ‘Oh, how so?’

-- Isn’t that a remarkable instance of ——?: how’s that for stereotypical thinking?More example sentences
+- 1What is your opinion of that?: how’s that for stereotypical thinking?More example sentences

 - How's that for saving memory?